 Businesses must analyze their own data in order to effectively calculate and optimize CLV for their industry and unique circumstances.

-How can you Increase Customer Lifetime Value on Shopify Store?
+How can you Increase Customer Lifetime Value on the Shopify Store?

 There are many ways to increase customer lifetime value (CLV) on your Shopify store.